Rajya Sabha elections: Voting underway for 16 seats in four states

 Apprehensions of cross-voting in Rajasthan, Haryana

-A tight contest is expected in Rajasthan and Haryana, where the Congress and the BJP have gathered their MLAs to resorts to prevent poaching.
+A tight contest is expected in Rajasthan and Haryana, where the Congress and the BJP have gathered their MLAs in resorts to prevent poaching.

 In Rajasthan, polls are being held to fill four Rajya Sabha seats.